meilisearch/meilisearch/benchmarks/README.md

 This GitHub workflow will run the benchmarks and push the `critcmp` report to a DigitalOcean Space (= S3).

+The name of the uploaded file is displayed in the workflow.

 _[More about critcmp](https://github.com/BurntSushi/critcmp)._

+💡 To compare the just-uploaded benchmark with another one, check out the [next section](#comparison-between-benchmarks).

 ### On your machine